ukaea/imas_mapping_workshop/introduction_presentation.md

 ## Motivation

 - This workshop is aiming to give you an insight into what UDA is, how it works and how it can be used in IMAS to map experimental data
+- Experimental data in IMAS format is needed to validate ITER software and can help creating multi-machine databases for AI/ML
 - There will be hands-on session to cover how to set up a UDA server, develop JSON mappings and create a mapping plugin for your device
 - At the end of this workshop you should have the knowledge of the basic building blocks needed to develop mappings for any machine
 - Future training and documentation can build on this knowledge for machine specific cases